We study craniofacial development and the genetic causes of craniofacial birth defects.

 Current Projects

-1. Analysis of the function of novel Six1 co-factors during development of the middle ear and lower jaw cartilage and bone (Xenopus and mouse)
+1. Analyzing the function of the Six1 transcriptional complex (Six1+co-factors) during development of the middle ear and lower jaw cartilage and bone (Xenopus and mouse)

 EDNRA signaling is required for patterning of neural crest cells that differentiate into cartilage and bone of the lower jaw and middle ear in the mouse first pharyngeal arch.
 Six1-null embryos present hypoplastic lower jaw and middle ear ossicles and deformed upper jaw.
 Because Six1 transcriptional function relies on interactions with co-factors, we are characterizing novel Six1 binding partners previously identified in yeast two-hybrid screens (fly and frog).
 To characterize function in vivo, we are employing the 2 models with which I have expertise: mouse and Xenopus.
 Xenopus is being used to study the function of novel binding partners (potential co-factors) during inner ear and craniofacial cartilage development.
 Translation-blocking morpholinos and CRISPR/Cas technology are being used to disrupt expression of these potential co-factors.
 Gene expression changes are being detected by ISH and qPCR, and the craniofacial phenotypes by cartilage staining and by using transgenic reporter lines.
 Xenopus can give rapid answers about the role of these factors in craniofacial development.
 To characterize the role of these novel co-factors during middle ear and jawbone development in mouse, we are utilizing available knockout mouse lines for these co-factors (KOMP, Jackson labs).
 We are analyzing these lines by verifying cartilage & bone structure, and expression pattern in the E10.5 first pharyngeal arch for genes regulated by EDNRA signaling and novel genes identified in my previous R03 grant supported RNA-seq study.
 Genetic interaction with Six1 will be verified by crossing these lines with the Six1-null line.
 Experiments will demonstrate if the identified binding partners have a role in inner ear, middle ear and jaw formation, and whether, as Six1 does, they regulate the expression of genes that are part of the EDNRA signaling which would indicate a potential link to craniofacial birth defects.